Gurkahramann/Gurkahramann/README.md

 <details>
   <summary>For English, click here!</summary>

-  ## I am a 3rd Year Computer Engineering Student at Sakarya University
+  ## I am a Junior Fullstack Developer graduated at Sakarya University

   - 🧠 I am currently actively learning in the fields of mobile and web programming.
   - 🌱 I love to learn new things, research, and write code.